-On Skins, Series 2, episode 5, Chris uses a rather fabulous string of normal words in place of swear words when talking to his career counselor.
+- On Skins, Series 2, episode 5, Chris uses a rather fabulous string of normal words in place of swear words when talking to his career counselor.
 When he's done, she comments that he may have let a swear slip in.
 He apologizes and immediately comes up with a different word.

-In Get A Life, Chris starts hanging out with construction workers fixing the family home.
+- In Get a Life, Chris starts hanging out with construction workers fixing the family home.
 They all shout typical rude suggestions at a passing young woman - Chris chimes in "Yeah!
 Eat that cheese, lady!", she turns around, walks up to him, and knees him hard in the groin.

 - Better Off Ted has a meeting about a new bomb; since Ted's nanny is sick, his daughter came to work with him so they need to talk about it euphemistically.

 Phil: Next, we looked at what would happen if we dropped the... bunny from an airplane at 30,000 feet.
 At that altitude, the bunny would... cuddle everyone within a two-mile radius.
 Within four miles, people would be... snuggled so badly they would have to be hospitalized with severe burns.

-- Monk uses "BM" for "shit" and "haul bottom" for "haul ass".
+- Monk uses "BM" (short for "bowel movement") for "shit" and "haul bottom" for "haul ass".

 - On What About Brian, Dave and Deena are discussing their newly open marriage, but they realize their young daughters can hear — so they start talking about the "open ... milk."
 There follows an extended conversation that ends up on the subject of the guy Deena didn't sleep with, a tantric yoga instructor:

 Deena: I heard he can drink milk for five hours without finishing the carton.

-Game of Thrones features Tyrion giving a flurry of metaphors for masturbation in quick succession.
+- The show features Tyrion giving a flurry of metaphors for masturbation in quick succession.
 "I made the bald man cry!"

 - And then there's Olenna Tyrell shruggingly admitting Loras' sexuality by telling Tywin that he is indeed a 'sword-swallower' through and through.

-- The Newlywed Game famously used "making whoopie" as a term for intercourse, though contestants sometimes slipped words out, so they also made use of a distinct "cuckoo" Sound Effect Bleep.
+- The Newlywed Game famously used "making whoopie" as a term for intercourse, though contestants sometimes slipped words out, so they also made use of a distinct "cuckoo" Sound-Effect Bleep.

-The Dukes of Hazzard had Sheriff Rosco and his deputies occasionally use colorful but clean exclamations for a bad situation.
+- The Dukes of Hazzard had Sheriff Rosco and his deputies occasionally use colorful but clean exclamations for a bad situation.
 Enos used, "Possum on a gum bush!" in his days, Cletus tended to say, "Buzzards on a buzz saw!", even Sheriff Rosco occasionally resorted to saying, "Judas priest on a pony!"